Equal Opportunity Policy

 Texas A&M International University is committed to ensuring that all students are provided with an excellent high quality academic program, as well as robust academic support services.
 Both are designed to assist students to successfully achieve their individual goals and degrees in a reasonable amount of time.

-The 6-year graduation rate for the first-time, full-time freshman class at Texas A&M International University enrolled in Fall 2012 is 46%.
+The 6-year graduation rate is 46%, 5-year graduation rate is 41%, and 4-year graduation rate is 25% for the first-time, full-time degree seeking freshman class at Texas A&M International University enrolled in Fall 2013.

 Student Right-to-Know and Campus Security Act

 In compliance with the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the Clery Act), the following information is maintained and available through the TAMIU Police Department:

 Texas A&M International University is committed to assisting all members of the University community, and prospective students and employees, with valuable information concerning their own safety and security.
 The Annual Security and Fire Safety Report (ASFSR) is available on the Texas A&M International University website at http://www.tamiu.edu/clery.pdf.